life0fun/growingtree/growingtree-server/README.md

 Before we have web UI to input data, we need some command line tool to populate the databases.
 We will use my colorcloud project as the tool for database interact.
 Here we set our database uri point to
 `datomic:free://localhost:4334/colorcloud`.

-We alos put the schema file under resources/growingtree/schema.edn.
+We can put the schema file under resources/growingtree/schema.edn.

 The peer.clj wraps datomic peer lib for all datomic ORM functions.
 It is the interface to all database operations in datomic namespace.